hapijs/joi/API.md

 #### `boolean.falsy(value)`

-Allows for additional strings to be considered valid boolean values in addition to default 'falsy' strings: ['false', 'no', '0', 'off'].
-Accepts a string or an array of strings.
+Allows for additional values to be considered valid booleans by converting them to `false` during validation.
+Accepts a value or an array of values.

 ```js
 const boolean = Joi.boolean().falsy('N');